-- 1. Robert's Rules of Order shall apply to those questions of parliamentary procedure not specified in the Constitution & Bylaws or adopted as standing rules of convention. - 25 2.
-A parliamentarian may be appointed for the convention at the discretion of the president. - Rules of order are the rules necessary to conduct business meetings in an orderly fashion, with due - 27 regard for the opinion of all members and in order to complete as much business as possible in as - short a time as possible. - 29 The Catholic Women's League of Canada has adopted Robert's Rules of Order as the parliamentary - authority for conducting business meetings at all levels. - 31 Knowing and understanding the basic principles behind the rules of order is the first step in - 32 learning how to take part in a democratically run business meeting.
-Not everyone who attends - 33 meetings is able to memorize a long set of detailed rules; but everyone can learn the democratic - 34 principles underlying the rules.
+- 1. Robert's Rules of Order shall apply to those questions of parliamentary procedure not specified in the Constitution & Bylaws or adopted as standing rules of an annual meeting of members. - 30 2.
+A parliamentarian may be appointed for the annual meeting of members at the discretion of the31 president. - Rules of order are the rules necessary to conduct business meetings in an orderly fashion, with due - regard for the opinion of all members and in order to complete as much business as possible in as - 34 short a time as possible. - 35 The Catholic Women's League of Canada has adopted Robert's Rules of Order as the parliamentary - authority for conducting business meetings at all levels.

+- 1 Knowing and understanding the basic principles behind the rules of order is the first step in - 2 learning how to take part in a democratically run business meeting.
+Not everyone who attends - 3 meetings is able to memorize a long set of detailed rules; but everyone can learn the democratic - 4 principles underlying the rules.
 The rules follow logically from the principles behind them.
-When - 35 the basic principles are understood, the rules often become self-evident without having to refer to - 36 the book of rules.

-- 1 The basic principles are: - 2 1.
+When - 5 the basic principles are understood, the rules often become self-evident without having to refer to - 6 the book of rules. - 7 The basic principles are: - 8 1.
 That all members have equal rights and obligations.
-These include proposing motions, seconding motions, amending motions, expressing a point of view, asking questions, nominating, running for office and voting. - 5 2.
+These include proposing motions, seconding motions, amending motions, expressing a point of view, asking questions, nominating, running for office and voting. - 2.
 That the majority rules.
-All motions are decided by a majority vote except when the bylaws state otherwise or when the rights of the members are involved. - 7 3.
+All motions are decided by a majority vote except when the bylaws state otherwise or when the rights of the members are involved. - 3.
 That the minority be heard.
-All members have the right to express their views and to have those views respected. - 9 4.
+All members have the right to express their views and to have those views respected. - 4.
 That only one matter be under consideration at one time.
 Questions or issues are presented to the assembly in the form of motions and only one main motion can be dealt with at a time.
 It must be settled in some way before another subject can be proposed.
 Secondary motions (i.e. to amend, to refer to a committee) may be presented at the same time as a main motion in order to settle the main motion. - 5.
 That all matters be open to full and free discussion before decisions are made on them.
 Members have the right to discuss matters before the assembly, as long as the rules of the organization are followed.
 Members also have the right to be informed on the issue and its effect before voting on it. - 6.
 That the chair be impartial.
 To be fair to the members during discussion, the chair must remain impartial.
 If the president wishes to state an opinion while presiding at a meeting, she must vacate the chair.
 There are occasions when other officers or members should retain impartiality. - 7.
 That simplicity and good will prevail.
 Simple, easily understood procedures are the ideal and will promote good will.
 Confusing technicalities may lead to dissension.

-Standing Rules of Convention
+Standing Rules of an Annual Meeting of Members